ChristianFredrikJohnsen/ChristianFredrikJohnsen/README.md

 I hate bloat.

 By the way, open source is cool.
 The mentality which exists there should be applied elsewhere as well 😄
-    - Either you follow the guidelines or GTFO.
+- Either you follow the guidelines or ... work on yourself 😯

 Be real guys and girls 👍👍 😜